andy-byers/CalicoDB/README.md

 + In-memory databases

 ## Caveats
-+ Database is single-threaded: all I/O runs in the main thread
++ Each connection is single-threaded: all I/O runs in the main thread
 + Database page size is fixed at 4 KiB
 + Concurrent usage requires each connection to have its own `DB`
 + Only practical for datasets that can reasonably be stored in a single file